itxprashant/csot-chat-ui/README.md

 - **Responsive Design** - Works perfectly on desktop and mobile devices

 ### 🔥 Advanced Features
-- **🎥 Video Calling** - High-quality video calls powered by Jitsi Meet
+- **🎥 Video Calling** - High-quality video calls with JaaS (Jitsi as a Service) support
+  - Professional-grade video conferencing with JaaS
+  - Automatic fallback to free Jitsi Meet
+  - Custom branding and enhanced features with JaaS
+  - JWT-based authentication and security
 - **🌐 Real-time Translation** - Multi-language support with Google Cloud Translate
 - **🔔 Smart Notifications** - Real-time notifications for new messages
 - **📁 Advanced File Sharing** - Upload and share multiple file types with Cloudinary storage